getumbrel/umbrel/apps/README.md

 1. **How to push app updates?**

     Every time you release a new version of your app, you should build, tag and push the new Docker images to Docker Hub.
 Then open a new PR on our main repo (getumbrel/umbrel) with your up-to-date docker image.
-For now, app updates will be bundled together in the Umbrel release.
+For now, app updates will be bundled together in the Umbrel releases.
 In the future, you'll be able to ship updates independently as soon as you make a new release.

 1. **How will users install/uninstall apps?**